Professor and Laboratory Director

 - a good work ethic and focus on things that matter

-Outside of work, I love sailing and home renovation.
+Outside of work, I love sailing, the outdoors, and making things.